theartemmaps1/EarShotOpenAL/README.md

 Main explosion sounds are named "explosion.wav", and you can add alternatives for it too (like i said earlier, you can add alternatives for every sound).
 For distant explosion sounds add a "distant.wav" audio file, for debris do "debris.wav".
+For underwater explosions, add a "underwater.wav" audio file.
-Distant explosion sounds will play when the explosions happens 100 units away from the camera.
+Distant explosion sounds will play when the explosions happens 100 units away from the camera (can be adjusted in .ini).

 Explosion types: https://wiki.multitheftauto.com/wiki/Explosion_types